andre-ye/catheter-prediction-app/README.md

 - Swan-Ganz catheter
   - This is used for a process called the right heart catheterization, it's mainly used to detect heart failures, monitor therapy and evaluate the effect of certain drugs.

+## Solution
+### Approach:
+  We used Neural Networks to approach the probelm, specifically, a Convolutional Neural Network (CNN).
+We used transfer learning on EffcientNetB6 with preloaded imagenet weights.
+The images were croped to 512x512 size, it's preprocessed with Rotation, Shear, Zoom and Shift augmentations.
+We trained our model with the Adam optimizer with 2 epochs of warm up learning rate, then it exponentially decreases for 13 more epochs.
+We used Tensor Processing Units(TPU) to accelerate the training process, taking about 4~ hours.
+We ensured the accuracy of our model on test data by using K fold cross validation strategy, 5 fold MultilabelStratified K fold was implemented.
+The model was coded in python using the tensroflow/keras framework.

 ## Process